napari/napari.github.io/tutorials/fundamentals/layers/labels.md

 +++

-## creating, deleting, merging, and splitting connected components
+## Creating, deleting, merging, and splitting connected components

 Using the `color picker`, `paintbrush`, and `fill bucket` tools one can create and edit object segmentation maps.
 Below we show how to use these tools to by